ekiauhce/escudo-api-server/README.md

 7. User can delete a purchase.
 8. User can see cost per day (CPD) between last purchase and new purchase, if he will add new purchase right now.
 9. User can see averge CPD for the particular product.
 10. User can see average lifespan for the particular product.
-Lifespan is time between two adjacent purchases.
+Lifespan is a time period between two adjacent purchases.